20 Meraki MR Configuration Mistakes, configuring a wireless network can be complex, and even for the most experienced IT professionals

 We all rely on WiFi, whether it's for home or business.
 The average household has 8.3 connected devices, with offices having many more.
 We commonly find customers only use a single access point to cope with this many connections, which can cause lagging, poor connectivity, or no connectivity.
 An easy solution is to purchase multiple access points to ensure coverage around your home or office is closer to 100%.
 In some cases, even one extra access point makes a huge difference.

-20 Meraki MR Configuration Mistakes Conclusion
+Meraki Configuration Mistakes Conclusion

 In conclusion, setting up and configuring a Meraki MR wireless access point can be complex.
-Still, by avoiding these common configuration mistakes, you can ensure that your wireless network functions correctly and provides the necessary coverage, performance, and security for your organization.
+Still, by avoiding these common Meraki configuration mistakes, you can ensure that your wireless network functions correctly and provides the necessary coverage, performance, and security for your organization.
 Suppose you're unsure how to configure your Meraki MR wireless access point.
 In that case, it's always best to consult a network engineer or IT professional to ensure your wireless network is set up correctly.

 Telecom4Good Can Help